bambielli/bambielli.github.io/_til/2018-03-04-directly-test-react-component-methods.md

 TIL how to directly test a React component method using enzyme `wrapper.instance()`

+## STOP!
+Read This First

+After almost 2 years since publishing, I've come to realize that directly testing react component methods is a bit of an antipattern...
+It is a form of white box testing that can lead to brittle test and components that become difficult to change.

+See the [following post][update]{:target="_blank"} for an updated view on the subject, as well as a discussion of the differences between white box and black box testing.

+## The Original Post

 See here for a repo with a working version of the sample code covered in this post: [https://github.com/bambielli/testing-react-component-methods][github]{:target="_blank"}

 A common pattern when testing React component methods using the AirBnB enzyme library, is to figure out what event triggers the method through normal usage of the component and `simulate` that event to indirectly trigger it.